LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

      time:  an official result is just needed before admission.
-     Requesting that Loyola handle the evaluation will require *extra time*, since the transcript forms must be received first by Loyola and sent off again to ECE.
+     Requesting that Loyola handle the evaluation will require *extra time*, since the transcript forms must be received first by Loyola and sent off again to Educational Perspectives.
 #.
 International students (with the exception of U.S. citizens or permanent residents)
      must have their English certified *before* any kind of admission.